Free Consultations 24/7

 Physical shock—or traumatic shock—is a bodily response to traumatic accidents, injuries, or internal organ damage.
-There are multiple types of physical shock, but auto accidents are most commonly associated with hypovolemic shock.
+There are multiple types of physical shock, but car wrecks are most commonly associated with hypovolemic shock.

 Hypovolemic shock often occurs when victims lose large amounts of blood after suffering deep cuts or experiencing internal bleeding.
 As blood loss increases, victims experience rapid drops in blood pressure.
 The combination of reduced blood pressure and reduced blood volume in the circulatory system mean that their hearts are unable to pump enough blood to their internal organs and their brains.
 That can result in serious and potentially fatal complications.

 People who experience physical shock may display a variety of symptoms, including: